 Fifth Avenue is Manhattan's shopping mecca, brimming with high-end shops like Saks Fifth Avenue, Cartier, Tiffany & CO, Gucci, and Donald Trump's Trump Tower (a shopping mall).
-In addition to the shopping, you'll find NYC staples like Grand Central Station, Rockefeller Center, and the Empire State Building.
+In addition to the shopping, you'll find NYC staples like Grand Central Terminal, Rockefeller Center, and the Empire State Building.

 The Upper East Side and the Upper West Side (bordering Central park on opposite sides) boast of luxurious apartments for the city's most affluent residents.
 The area is home to many of the city's museums, including The Met, the Guggenheim, the Jewish Museum, the Museum of the City of New York, and the Frick on the East, and the American Museum of Natural History and the New York Historical Society on the West.

 Renowned as a hub of African American culture and history, including the Harlem Renaissance of the '20s and '30s, Harlem gave the world such icons as Zora Neale Hurston and Langston Hughes.
 Today, you'll find the area to be rich in history and aesthetically pleasing with beautiful brownstones and a plethora of churches.

 Central Park, an 843-acre common, is the country's first man-made, landscaped public park.
 Central Park is complete with an expansive playground, a children's zoo, a boathouse, an ice skating ring, acres upon acres of green grass, and, of course, dozens of people, walking, biking, and lounging.